 Here is a list of the 10 best sake to enjoy and how to pair them with food

 Sake, a versatile product, is more and more in vogue!
 Wanna know which one to taste first ?
-This expert shortlist is waiting for you.
+This best sake shortlist is waiting for you.

 The sake champion: Adatara Ginjo, was voted best sake this year at the international wine competition, while Kimoto Hatsumago Densyo, was crowned champion in the Honjozo category.
 Both are sake with unique flavors that go perfectly with European dishes, which once again confirms the versatility of the japanese drink.
 Here is a top 3: